 The software included in this product contains copyrighted software that is licensed under the GNU General Public License (GPL) or GNU Lesser General Public License (LGPL).
-You may obtain the complete corresponding source code from us for a period of three years after our last shipment of this product.
-We will charge 30 EUR for the creation and shipment of a physical machine-readable copy of the source code.
+You may obtain the complete corresponding source code from us for a period of three years after our last shipment of this product. aicas is entitled to charge the cost of performing this distribution of the source code to your account in advance.
 Please contact us at the following address for payment instructions:

 '''

 aicas GmbH

 Emmy-Noether-Straße 9

 76131 Karlsruhe

 Germany

+Email: support@aicas.com

 '''

-Email: support@aicas.com